 Schools are encouraged to look for opportunities for teaching e-safety across the curriculum, rather than as a discrete subject, to cover issues that might not typically be encountered during in-school use of ICT.
-Although e-safety is not explicitly referred to within the National Curriculum at present, a number of appropriate areas within the programmes of study and non-statutory guidelines offer opportunities to discuss e-safety issues, and these are highlighted within this section.
+Although e-safety is not explicitly referred to within the National Curriculum at present, a number of appropriate areas within the programmes of study offer opportunities to discuss e-safety issues, and these are highlighted within this section.

-This booklet focuses on ICT, and PSHE and citizenship.
-The relevant teaching points from the National Curriculum programmes of study/non-statutory guidelines are highlighted here.
-Section 9 of this booklet provides a fuller discussion of how e-safety can be embedded into the curriculum areas below.
+This booklet focuses on the curriculum areas of ICT, citizenship and PSHE.
+The relevant teaching points from the National Curriculum programmes of study are highlighted below.